usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Exploiting Dysfunction (Deluxe 25th Anniversary Edition)_, by Cephalic Carnage
 - _Stardust_, by Danny Brown
 - _Forgetting Is Violent_, by Patrick Shiroishi
-- _Mercy_, by Armand Hammer, The Alchemist, billy woods, E L U C I D

 </details>